-5.2 Randomized algorithm RandomizedRounds
+5.2.
+Randomized Algorithm RandomizedRounds

-For our randomized algorithm RandomizedRounds a transaction chooses a discrete number uniformly at random in the interval [1, m] on start up and after every abort.
+For our randomized Algorithm RandomizedRounds a transaction chooses a discrete number uniformly at random in the interval [1, m] on start up and after every abort.
 In case of a conflict the transaction with the smaller random number proceeds and the other aborts.
 The routine Abort(transaction T, K) aborts transaction K. Moreover, K must hold off on restarting until T committed or aborted.

 To incorporate priorities set by a user, a transaction simply has to modify the interval from which its random number is chosen.
-For example, choosing from $\left[1, \lfloor \frac{m}{2} \rfloor\right]$ instead of $\left[1, m\right]$ doubles the chance of succeeding in a round.3 procedure Abort(transaction T, K)
+For example, if one transaction chooses from $[1, \lfloor \frac{m}{2} \rfloor]$ instead of [1, m], it doubles the chance of succeeding in a round.